dylanbarrett-analytics/nba-2024-25-utilizing-roles/README.md

 The full arc of a successful offensive possession begins with a rebound and ends with points and assists.
 PRA captures this entire sequence.

-Notably, **8 of the top 11 OC Grades** belong to **centers** even though their role sizes are relatively low.
+Notably, **8 of the top 11 OC Grades** belong to **centers** even though their offensive role sizes are relatively small.
 Their impact often looks routine and effortless, as opposed to flashy or highlight-worthy, especially compared to smaller positions.
 Because of this, their contributions are easy to take for granted despite being foundational to team success.

 Not everyone can be *the star*, but this study illustrates that you don't need to be *the star* to have *star impact*.